 Reduces the “bow‑tie” distortion that can occur with the Perspective layout by displaying individual images as on an unfolded cylinder.
 Overlapping content across files is still matched.
 The reference image is placed at the center.
 Best suited for creating wide panoramas.Applying Cylindrical Mapping

-Aligns and transforms the images as if they were for mapping the inside of a sphere.
+Aligns and transforms the images as if they were for mapping the inside of a sphere, which simulates the experience of viewing a 360-degree panorama.
 If you have taken a set of images that cover 360 degrees, use this for 360 degree panoramas.
 You might also use Spherical to produce nice panoramic results with other file sets.